 About the pod

-As the world of elite, professional rugby continues its journey to find stability and sustainability the amateur game continues with players of all ages, sexes, sizes and abilities competing every week.
+As the world of elite, professional rugby continues its journey to find stability and sustainability the amateur game perseveres with players of all ages, sexes, sizes and abilities competing every week.

 There is no doubt that the landscape of rugby has changed considerably since the advent of professionalism and it will continue to change.
 As this evolution takes place the amateur game will be affected by the professional game both positively and negatively.